History of Japanese Baseball Cards

 Japanese Baseball Cards 1953-64

 At the end of the occupation the plethora of Japanese baseball cards ended.
 For an unknown reason, baseball menko’s popularity diminished resulting in few issues from 1953 to 1955.
-Bromide production continued, although the number of sets also declined.
-This era did include two bromide sets honoring the 1953 Major League tours of Japan.
-Among the depicted Major Leaguers are Mickey Mantle, Yogi Berra, and Eddie Mathews.
+Bromide and game-card production continued, but the number of these sets also declined.
 From 1953-55, the most common cards are game sets issued as inserts by Yakyu Shonen and Omoshiro magazines.

 1957 Colorized Menko

+To date over 85 “Tobacco-sized menko” sets have been cataloged and at least a dozen more sets are known to exist.
+Many of these sets contain approximately 40 cards, but some are much larger.
 These cards were usually packaged in envelopes made of newspaper (one card per pack) and these envelopes would be strung together by running a string through a hole punched through the top of the envelope.
 These bundles are known as taba.
 Purchasers would pull a pack off the taba.
 About a half dozen cards in each taba would be stamped with the number 1, 2, or 3 on the back.
 These are known as prize cards.
-The drawer of a prize card could choose an item off a poster-sized display sheet.
-Third prize was usually a pair of cards, second prize an uncut group of four cards, and first prize an uncut sheet of 12 or 16 cards.
+The finder of a prize card could choose an item off a poster-sized display sheet.
+Third prize was usually a pair of cards, second prize an uncut group of four cards, and first prize an uncut sheet of 16 or 20 cards.
 These prizes were often cut into individual cards by children so hand-cut cards with uneven boarders are common.

 Menko Prize Card